ngottlieb87/ajax-rails/README.md

   -- removed added migrations and added them to there respected tables, changed AR Migration version from [5.0]->[5.1].
 Also added admin to users table, created a account table for user_id, fixed total price in orders table to include total_price as a decimal.
 Added popper to application.js.
 Added Model for Accounts and its relations.

 * Removed gemfile.lock and rebundled to fix migration error for add accounts table.

+* Checked All models before migration to check relations.